intel/gh-contrib-scraper-report-gen/README.md

 2. Run `.\run.ps1`.

-`\.run.ps1` is a PowerShell script that automates the installation of dependencies and the execution of the tool with the GUI.
-It also creates a virtual environment if it doesn't exist.
+'run' script is a PowerShell helper that automates the installation of dependencies and simplifies the usage of the tool.
+It also creates a Python virtual environment if it doesn't exist.

-## Manual installation
+## Manual installation (alternatively)

 1. Clone this repository or download the ZIP.